-CIP Indirect Costs: The Indirect Costs are business support costs that cannot be associated directly to research activities.
-CIP applies a standard administrative cost rate to all grants that is consistent, duly documented, and supported by its most recent audited financial statements (prepared in accordance with its charter and governance structure) and current budget estimates.
+CIP Indirect Costs (USD 100,007): The Indirect Costs are business support costs that cannot be associated directly to research activities.
+CIP applies a standard administrative cost rate (of 18.4%) to all grants that is consistent, duly documented, and supported by its most recent audited financial statements (prepared in accordance with its charter and governance structure) and current budget estimates.
+This rate includes 16% of institutional costs and 2% of CGIAR System Cost fee.

-CGIAR System fee: As part of the CGIAR, CIP is required to support it through the Policy on CGIAR System Cost Financing.
+As part of the CGIAR, CIP is required to support it through the Policy on CGIAR System Cost Financing.
 The CGIAR requires all participating centres to collect as part of the overall project costs a 2% fee on all grants received by CGIAR centres.
 These cover a range of institutional functions provided by system level (CGIAR) as requested by its System Council, which include but are not limited to, governance, system level evaluation, fund raising etc.

 The CGIAR Cost Principles and Indirect Cost Guidelines form part of CIP's formal policies and procedures, approved by the Board of Directors.
 The cost principles require CIP to have consistency of application across all projects.
+CIP Indirect Costs rate may be adjusted after Board of Trustees approval of 2023 budget.
+Any necessary updates to ensure full cost recovery will be communicated to World Bank.